siemiatj/airport-internetz/README.md

 List of free/paid wifi connections available on the airports across the world.

 ## Contributing
 Because there are bazillions (not brazillions, note) of airports accross the world (or [41,821](https://www.cia.gov/library/publications/the-world-factbook/fields/2053.html) if you prefer exact numbers) contributing is the key to make this list complete.
-And shaling is caring.
+And sharing is caring.

 So if you want to add an airport that is missing, please create a PR with data formatted in the following way :